 Or email me directly at bill@morethanokay.me

-I know how being in ministry can make all of this feel even heavier.
+I know how being in ministry can make life feel even heavier at times.

 I just want you to know — I see you.
 I understand.